mlab-upenn/gokart-sensor/Sensor_drivers/ros2_uart_serial/README.md

-# transport_drivers
+# ros2_uart_serial

-A set of ROS2 drivers for transport-layer protocols.
-Currently utilizes the stand-alone ASIO library for most transport-layer functionality.
+A set of ROS2 drivers to support the USB-TTL communication between the gokart laptop and the nucleo main controller.
+The repository is developed based on the [transport_drivers](https://github.com/ros-drivers/transport_drivers) pacakges developed by the Autoware Foundation

 ## Supported Drivers:

-* **UDP Driver**

-A package which encapsulates basic receving and sending of udp data.

-Provided within this package are the following executabes:
-- udp_receiver_node_exe: can receive UDP data
-- udp_sender_node_exe: can send UDP data asynchronosouly
-- udp_bridge_node_exe: combined both receiver and sender nodes into one

-Provided within this package also is a `udp_driver` library without the ROS2 dependencies which could be used elsewhere.

 * **Serial Driver**